carolinalaser/zencart-taxjar/readme.txt

 Installation:

+*** BACK UP YOUR FILES! ***

-Copy all the files in the usual manner.
+Copy all the files in the usual manner to your ZC store.
 No core overwrites.

 Install the TaxJar library using Composer.
 Details here: https://github.com/taxjar/taxjar-php

 Then two easy mods to two template files:

 *************** 1/2
 To YOUR_TEMPLATE/templates/tpl_checkout_success_default.php, add ths at the end of the file.
-This snippet creates the new order in taxjar.
+This snippet creates the new order in taxjar when the customer checks out.

 <!--BOF Taxjar code 1/1 -->
 <?php